nbonamy/nestor/README.md

 | `description` | string | The description of the parameter as it will be provided to the LLM.
 Remember that the LLM decision how to use the parameter will be based on that description!|
 | `required` | boolean | If this paramter is mandatory or not|

+In specific environments, you may want to not use auto-discovery and manual register to a hub knowing its hostname and port.
+In that case, you can pass `{ autostart: false }` when building the service and then use the `register` and `unregister` methods of `NestorService`.

 Services can of course be implemented in any language.
 You can find an example of python service in [nest-examples/service3](https://github.com/nbonamy/nestor-examples/blob/main/service3/main.py).

 ## Client implementation